toscasterre/thesis-forecasting/body/05-time_series_analysis.md

 ).update_layout(**plotly_styles).update_traces(hovertemplate=None)
 ```

-There is a great variance in the seris: around the end of April, there are consecutive days where there is a difference of ten thousand rentals.
+There is a great variance in the series: around the end of April, there are consecutive days where there is a difference of ten thousand rentals.
 At first glance, it seems that seasonal differences do not make the series unequivocally stationary.
 Let's verify it with a statistical test:

 ```{code-cell} ipython3
 from statsmodels.tsa.stattools import adfuller, kpss